< Notes...

 23 May 2025 @ 20:49:10

 There is no way in hell—figuratively speaking, of course—that I would find myself installing Microsoft Edge on my Mac.
 I’ll die with Safari.
-I am a vanillist—that is, I prefer and use default apps.
+I am a vanillist—that is, I prefer and use the OS default apps.

 Similarly, if you ever see me using Google Chrome—or any other browser, but Safari—on my Mac, kindly ask me to give you $1,000 (USD).
 You have my word.